iamtejasmane/iamtejasmane/README.md

 - 👯 I’m looking to collaborate on **AWS and Kubernetes.**

-- ⚡ Fact about me: **debugging is my secret weapon.
-If there's a problem, I've got my detective hat on.
-Just like 221B Baker Street.**
+- ⚡ Fact about me: **Troubleshooting is my secret weapon.
+If there's an invisible bug or issue, I've got my detective hat on.
+Just like what's there in 221B Baker Street.**

 ### My Recent Blogs posts